18 Must-Have Negotiation Skills For Procurement Professionals

 Once the goods arrive, they are registered in the inventory and checked against the order to ensure that the supplier fulfilled it correctly.

 If there are inconsistencies between the purchase order and the goods that arrived, you can call your supplier to resolve the problem.
-If the supplier will not comply, it may be necessary to pursue legal action.
+If the supplier does not comply, it may be necessary to pursue legal action.

 4. Invoicing